okta-server-asa/StarterKit/Azure/centos7/README.md

 This is the CA public key itself.
 The ScaleFT agent creates this file when the server is enrolled in the project.

-### Connecting directly to the bastion

-Just run the command `ssh ubuntu-bastion` and try the commands above out.
-Note that, this time, you are connecting directly in.

 ### Other tools

 You can also use ScaleFT with anything else that uses SSH, for example, `rsync`, `git`, `scp`, even Ansible or other configuration management systems.

-Of course, you can also run remote commands with SSH, such as `ssh ubuntu-target "hostname ; uptime ; uname -a ;"`
+Of course, you can also run remote commands with SSH, such as `ssh centos-****alone**** "hostname ; uptime ; uname -a ;"`

-Everything connecting to this server with ScaleFT will be transparently routed over the bastion.

 ### What happened?

 Check out the Events tab in the ScaleFT Dashboard.
-You should see multiple audit events related to your `ssh` command, including the dynamic authorization decision that granted you access, the credential issuance step showing the moment that a certificate was issued to you, and the SSH login events showing when you logged into the bastion and remote server with SSH authentication algorithm `RSA_CERT`.
+You should see multiple audit events related to your `ssh` command, including the dynamic authorization decision that granted you access, the credential issuance step showing the moment that a certificate was issued to you, and the SSH login event showing when you logged into the remote server with SSH authentication algorithm `RSA_CERT`.

-When you ran `ssh ubuntu-target`, in the background, the `ProxyCommand` integration allowed the ScaleFT platform to check if `ubuntu-target` was the name of a server which you had been granted access to, and then to provide a certificate for that server to your local `ssh` client, along with some helpful configurations, such as the server's IP address and host key.
+When you ran `ssh centos-target`, in the background, the `ProxyCommand` integration allowed the ScaleFT platform to check if `centos-target` was the name of a server which you had been granted access to, and then to provide a certificate for that server to your local `ssh` client, along with some helpful configurations, such as the server's IP address and host key.

-This is also when your `ssh` client was configured to use the `ubuntu-bastion` server as an SSH bastion.
-This happened transparently in the background and will also work for any tool which uses SSH as a transport.

 Learn more: